chris-j-tang/aiRedAndBluePlatform/server/readme.md

 If the game id is not valid, the server responds with a `404 Not Found`.
 Otherwise, the server will respond with `200 OK` with the game state in the body.

+Any request that occurs before the start of the game will be suspended until the game begins (that is, two players have joined).
+This is to keep the game state secret from clients until the game actually begins.

 #### Removing a game:
 After a game is completed, it can be removed from the server with a `DELETE` request to the game URL: